MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

    >**Note**: Wait for the script to complete.
 This might take about 2 minutes.

-1. To verify the configuration of the Azure Logic app, within the Remote Desktop session to **az140-dc-vm11**, switch to the Internet Explorer window displaying the Azure portal, search for and select **Logic Apps** and, on the **Logic apps** blade, select the entry representing the newly provisioned Azure Logic app named **az140-21-hp1_Autoscale_Scheduler**.
+1. To verify the configuration of the Azure Logic app, within the Remote Desktop session to **az140-dc-vm11**, switch to the Microsoft Edge window displaying the Azure portal, search for and select **Logic Apps** and, on the **Logic apps** blade, select the entry representing the newly provisioned Azure Logic app named **az140-21-hp1_Autoscale_Scheduler**.
 1. On the **az140-21-hp1_Autoscale_Scheduler** blade, in the vertical menu on the left side, in the **Development Tools** section, select **Logic app designer**.
 1. On the designer pane, click the rectangle labeled **Recurrence** and note that you can use it to control frequency in which the need for autoscaling is evaluated.